aefdz/localFDA/README.md

 --------

-Software companion for the paper “Localization processes for functional data analysis” (Elías, Antonio, Jiménez, Raúl, and Yukich, Joe, 2020).
+Software companion for the paper “Localization processes for functional data analysis” by Elías, Antonio, Jiménez, Raúl, and Yukich, Joe, 2020.

-It implements the localization processes and localization distances.
+It provides the code for computing localization processes and localization distances.

 Installation
 ------------